 The main purpose of a fund like SPHD is to create even returns and strong income — something more in line of protection against a down market.
 But it has even managed to clobber SPY (and numerous dividend ETFs) in the past.

 SPHD is young, but it looks like one of the best index funds on the market.

 SPDR Bloomberg Barclays High Yield Bond ETF (JNK)

 Type: Junk Bond

-In late 2014, I picked the SPDR Bloomberg Barclays High-Yield Bond ETF (NYSEARCA:JNK) as one of the best index funds to buy for 2015, and JNK responded by dropping 13% that year, and recovering to “only” 6% declines as of this writing.
-On a total return basis, however, JNK has actually returned 5.5%.
+In late 2014, I picked the SPDR Bloomberg Barclays High-Yield Bond ETF (NYSEARCA:JNK) as one of the best index funds to buy for 2015, and JNK responded by dropping 13% that year and recovering to “only” a 9.8% decline in 2016.
+But this year, however, JNK is actually up nearly 8%.

 That reflects the general idea behind buying JNK — even in difficult times for junk bonds, a heavy yield can do a lot to offset capital losses, and then some.

 Meanwhile, near-zero rates have helped keep down the rates on junk bonds, so right now JNK is yielding nearly 5.6% despite offering some of its lowest nominal payouts since inception in late 2007.
 Expect that to rise along with interest rates in coming years, which will provide outstanding annual returns from income alone to anyone with a long investment horizon.